 Revenue Recognition-We generate revenue primarily from manufacturing and selling a comprehensive line of safety products to protect the health and safety of workers and facility infrastructures around the world in the oil, gas and petrochemical, fire service, construction, utilities, and mining industries.
 Our core safety products include fixed gas and flame detection instruments, breathing apparatus where SCBA is the principal product, portable gas detection instruments, industrial head protection products, firefighter helmets & protective apparel, and fall protection devices.
 Our customers generally fall into two categories: distributors and industrial or military end-users.
 In our Americas segment, approximately 75% - 85% of our sales are made through distributors.
+In our International segment, approximately 55% - 65% of our sales are made through distributors.
 The underlying principles of revenue recognition are identical for both categories of customers and revenue is generally recognized at a point in time as described below.